rootio-avr/public-patches-catalog/debian/bookworm/glibc/amd64/README.md

 - CVE-2025-8058

 ## How to Apply:
-1. Download the original Debian source package: `apt source glibc`
+1. Obtain the source package: `apt source glibc`
 2. Apply the patch: `patch -p1 < diff.patch`
-3. Build the package: `dpkg-buildpackage -b`
+3. Build the package: `dpkg-buildpackage -us -uc`

 ## License:
 This patch is provided under GPLv3, in compliance with the original license of the package.